 About 1 out of 10 breast cancers are hereditary.
-Depending on your family history or other features of your cancer, your health care provider might refer you for genetic testing to learn more about your cancer.
+Depending on your family history or other features of your cancer, your health care provider might refer you for hereditary genetic testing to learn more about your cancer.
 A genetic counselor or trained provider will speak to you about the results.
 Tests results may be used to guide treatment planning.

-Genetic testing is done using blood or saliva (spitting into a cup).
+Genetic testing is done using blood or saliva (spitting into a cup or a cheek swab).
 The goal is to look for gene mutations inherited from your biological parents called germline mutations.
 Some mutations can put you at risk for more than one type of cancer.
 You can pass these genes on to your children.
-Also, family members might carry these mutations.
-Tell your doctor if there is a family history of cancer.
+Also, other family members might carry these mutations.
+Tell your care team if there is a family history of cancer.